Skip to main content

 Over the last four days, I have been observing the extremes of life.
 On the one hand, I met people who are quite privileged, and on the other hand, I also met those people who are in prison, or whose families have abandoned them, or who have been subjected to all types of brutalities of life.
 I wonder why so many privileged people become so narrow and adamant, while many who have undergone difficult times become so broad.
 Is it destily?
 Or is it a choice?

 Would any person who has passed out of college like to go back to his nursery class and again study there?
-Would any person who has come out of his village, got the exposure of the whole of the world, like to be confined to that village?
+Would any person who has come out of his village, got the exposure of the whole world, like to be confined to that village?
 Would any person who has come out of the well to experience the open sky ever like to be confined to the well?
 Everybody would agree that none of these is a possibility.
 Once we are exposed to the wider world, we never want to be confined to that narrow world.
-But why do people resist so much to come out of that narrow world, in the very first instance?
+But why do people resist coming out of that narrow world, in the very first instance?

 I have made a few attempts to wake people up from their comforts and have failed miserably on almost all those occasions.
 On the other hand, people in the most challenging situations are just waiting for a ray of hope.
 When I go to visit these people living in some of the most challenging circumstances, they look forward eagerly to that guidance.
 I met a mother who had to pass through forced prostitution is determined to work hard to make her son an officer.
 I also met a young girl who has been dumped by their family is determined to work hard to study to become a police officer.
 I also met a boy in jail who is ready to teach meditation to all his fellow prisoners.
 On the other hand, the privileged people are just busy searching for an excuse for their failure.
 They just want to justify their inaction.
 The privileged people just want to give lectures to everybody around on the meaning of life.